Tibz-Dankan/learn-sequelize/README.md

 > You can also revert back to a specific migration by passing its name with the `--to` option

-The above information from official sequelize docs
+The above information was obtained from official sequelize docs

 > https://sequelize.org/docs/v6/other-topics/migrations/